 But even if you don’t have GERD, you may still experience occasional acid reflux and heartburn—a much less severe and more common condition.

 A good California DUI defense attorney will conduct a thorough interview to see if acid reflux or heartburn might have caused a falsely high BAC reading on your DUI breath test.

-If it did, this can form the basis for a successful DUI defense based around casting doubt on your breathalyzer results.
+If it did, this can form the basis for a successful DUI defense based on casting doubt on your breathalyzer results.